Tag: comics art

 Comics February 23, 2014

 I have been involved with this project as an academic advisor for the past three years.
-It’s formal title is Q-COLLECTION COMIC BOOK PRESERVATION PROJECT and is an initiative to preserve a particular collection of comics.
+It’s formal title is Q-COLLECTION COMIC BOOK PRESERVATION PROJECT, an initiative to preserve a particular collection of comics.
 I like to refer to it as Q, the “Q” standing for the city of Quincy, Massachusetts.
 The city’s shield was presented to the project’s founder Dr. John Offerman Sindall for use on the project.
 Sindall, a member of Mensa, has collected around 200 key American comic books from the period 1930s-1960s.
-This was an era of printing comics on low grade paper that will eventually crumble into powdery form at a mere page turn.
+This was an era of printing comics on low grade paper that will eventually crumble into powdery form when handled.
 The Q project is a strategy to prevent this by cutting up the comics, coating them with Mylar and mounting them in wooden binders that will provide an estimated life of 10,000 years.
-Hearing this part of the process, that the comics will have to be destroyed in order to be saved, is disturbing for some collectors but librarians understand the beneficial outcome.
-It means the comics can be read.
+Hearing this part of the process, that the comics will have to be destroyed in order to be saved, is disturbing for some collectors.
+Librarians understand the beneficial outcome, however.
+It means the comics will be able to be read.
 In terms of financial investment this collection is not about unopened first issues in sealed plastic bags.

 Two of the comics in the collection, both No.1's, Strange Adventures (1950) and MAD (1952).